 Please note: If you would like to book pre-tour accommodation in Reykjavik, then we would be happy to arrange this for you on request.

 Today we experience the true forces of nature which make Iceland so special.
-Firstly, we'll see the plunging waterfalls of Seljalandsfoss and Skogafoss.
-There's a path that winds its way directly behind Seljalandsfoss, which we will walk along and feel the spray from the waterfall.
+Our morning starts with the plunging Seljalandsfoss waterfall, there's a path that winds its way directly behind Seljalandsfoss, which we will walk along and feel the spray from the waterfall.

 Overnight: Hella | Breakfast